2023 Basic Allowance for Subsistence (BAS) RatesUpdated: July 11, 2023

 The Department of Agriculture calculates BAS rates based on food costs in a given zip code.
 The price of food is re-evaluated every year based on the latest data.
 As of November 2022, the Consumer Price Index for food showed cost increases of 10.6% compared to 2021, so it’s no wonder why 2023 BAS rates increased drastically.

 The Department of Defense uses a similar methodology to set Basic Allowance for Housing (BAH) rates.
 The major difference between the two?
-BAS is designed to offset food costs for only the military member, while BAH rates take dependents into account.
+BAS is designed to offset food costs for only the military member, while BAH rates account for housing costs for the military member as well as dependents.

 - While in basic training